 - Consider using the Fidelity Estate Planner®, a free online tool for Fidelity customers that you can use to collect and organize information for your estate plan.
 Through its "Find an Attorney" service, you can connect to professional legal resources that you'll need to create your estate plan.

-- Work with an online service provider such as LegalZoom* to create your online estate plan.
+- Work with an online service provider to create your online estate plan.